 STRUCTURE ET ORGANISATION

-Compas réunit dans le cadre de l’Institut d’étude de la cognition de l’École normale supérieure et de l’Institut de l’École normale supérieure des chercheurs de diverses disciplines.
+Compas réunit dans le cadre du Département d’études cognitives de l’École normale supérieure et de l’Institut de l’École normale supérieure des chercheurs de diverses disciplines.
 Il s’appuie sur un cercle d’experts engagés dans la recherche ou en éducation, et sur un comité scientifique international, couvrant un large spectre de compétences.

 - Daniel Andler, director

-Daniel Andler, emeritus professor at Université Paris-Sorbonne and honorary member of the Institut universitaire de France, is a logician and a philosopher of science and epistemology.
+Daniel Andler, emeritus professor at Sorbonne Université (formerly Paris IV), honorary member of the Institut universitaire de France and member of the Académie des sciences morales et politiques, is a logician and a philosopher of science and epistemology.
 His central interest lies in the foundations of cognitive science and the import of this field on our understanding of mankind and the role of philosophy.
 He defends a liberal version of naturalism, with the aim of articulating cognitive science with the social sciences.
 He is also engaged in a number of projects concerning the use of scientific knowledge in policy issues, and the transformations of education brought about by advances in cognitive science and information technologies.
 He has published extensively in philosophy of science and on the foundations of cognitive science.
 His latest book is La Silhouette de l’humain.
 Quelle place pour le naturalisme dans le monde d’aujourd’hui?
-(Gallimard, 2016).
+(Gallimard, 2016); he is a co-editor of La Cognition.
+Du neurone à la société (Gallimard, coll.
+Folio, 2018).

 He founded and directed a number of institutions, among which the Department of Cognitive Studies (DEC) at Ecole normale supérieure, the research team Sciences, normes, décision (SND)￼, the Société de philosophie des sciences (SPS), the master’s program in cognitive science (ENS-EHESS-Univ, Paris-Descartes), and the Compas group, a think-tank within DEC, dedicated to exploring the synergies between cognitive science and ICT in education.